CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - Small units of work mean your work is being backed up on GitHub more frequently.
 - Make a habit of pushing after every commit, since this will ensure that your changes are sent to GitHub.
 - When your coding time ends, or you are called away, make a final commit and push.
 That's a unit of work also.
-- Remember that your browser and Git client cannot "see" changes until they are saved in your editor.
+- Remember that your browser and Git client cannot "see" changes until they are saved in your code editor.

 ## Debugging